pityka/lamp/README.md

 - SgdW and AdamW optimizers (see [here](https://arxiv.org/abs/1711.05101))
 - training loop and data loaders on top of cats-effect
 - checkpointing

+This repository also hosts some other loosely related libraries.

+- an implementation of UMAP ([see](https://arxiv.org/abs/1802.03426))
+- an implementation of extratrees ([see](https://hal.archives-ouvertes.fr/hal-00341932))

 # Platforms